Explore the many types of optical filters used in fluorescence microscopy.

 Emission Bandpass filters

-The most common type of emnission filter is a Bandpass filter with center wavelength matching the peak fluorescence wavelength of the fluorophore used.
+The most common type of emission filter is a Bandpass filter with center wavelength matching the peak fluorescence wavelength of the fluorophore used.

 Compared with the edge filter, the bandpass filter blocks wavelengths outside the absorption band of the fluorophore.
 This reduces the amount of unwanted back-ground light and thereby improves contrast.